Vacation Rental Management Fees in Florida: What Owners Actually Pay

 A high-revenue home with strong fit can justify a lower percentage than a high-touch home that takes more work to operate well.

-If the fee looks fine but the channel mix never improves, the owner keeps paying platform drag that should have been reduced.
+If the fee looks fine but the booking channels never improve, the owner keeps paying marketplace costs that should have been reduced.

 Weak local execution erases the value of a cheaper fee